33 Essential Spices I Recommend Stocking Up On

 22. Onion Powder:

 Onion powder is made by taking dehydrated onions and crushing them into powder, much the same as with other spice powders discussed.
 As you know, there are numerous varieties of onions, so there can be a wide variety of onion powders too.
-Onions not only come in a wide range of sizes and colors, but also their flavor can vary a great deal.
+Onions not only come in a wide range of sizes and colors, but their flavor can also vary a great deal.

-If you’re going to make your own onion powder, I’d suggest deciding which onions are your favorite and then putting them through the dehydrating process.
-Once dehydrated you can crush the amount you feel you want.
+If you’re going to make your onion powder, I’d suggest deciding which onions are your favorite and then putting them through the dehydrating process.
+Once dehydrated, you can crush the amount you feel you want.
 Keep in mind that powders are more potent and flavorful than the freshly cut from the store or garden cousins.

 Onions are nutrient-dense plants that are very low in calorie content.
 They are high in vitamin C, vitamin B, and potassium, and contain antioxidants that I’ve mentioned promote good heart health.